openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 #### Challenging Test of Will (CR 15)

 Setting Sun and his companions are lost in the desert.
 They've been without food and water for 2 days, and the GM asks what each of them are doing to stave off the negative effects of dehydration and starvation.
-While the monk's allies call upon their Fortitude to grit their teeth through the pain or their Alteration magic to bolster their bodies, Setting Sun retreats into the calm of his meditative mind, relying on his Will to get him through the trial.
+While the monk's allies call upon their Fortitude to grit their teeth through the pain or their Alteration magic to bolster their bodies, Setting Sun

+___

+retreats into the calm of his meditative mind, relying on his Will to  get him through the trial.

 **Success with a twist:** The monk's meditation works to an extent.
 He is only able to stave off his hunger, but not his thirst, so he suffers one level of the *fatigued* bane.

 **Failure, but the story progresses:** Setting Sun's training was good, but the calm of the monastery is hard to recall amidst his current struggles.
 Overcome with hunger and thirst, the monk suffers 2 levels of the *fatigued* bane.

-\page

 #### Heroic Test of Will (CR 20)

 Deep in the lower chambers of Overhill Asylum, the investigators discover an ancient and alien evil whose very existence in the physical dimension seems an impossibility.
 Unable to reconcile their understanding of the laws of nature with the creature's writhing form and material instability, the PCs begin to lose touch with reality.
 The GM calls for each investigator to make a Will roll.

 **Success with a twist:** The PCs are overcome with an uncontrollable but temporary horror.
 While they remain in the Asylum, they suffer a special form of the *demoralized* bane (Power Level 3).
 It cannot be resisted until they leave the Asylum.

+\page

+<div class='pageNumber auto'></div>

+___

 **Failure, but the story progresses:** In addition to suffering the *demoralized* bane, the PCs gain the *psychotic* flaw until they find some means of re-orienting their understanding of the universe and its laws.